rachit3014/REST-API-for-an-e-commerce/README.md

 In this section, I've provided examples of various CRUD operations and a search functionality.
 Customize the examples based on your specific API endpoints and requirements.
 Users can use these instructions and examples to interact with your API efficiently.

-### The output of Postman is proived in Output Folders.